chahn/smolagents/docs/source/en/reference/models.md

 ### OpenAIServerModel

-This class lets you call any OpenAIServer compatible model.
+This class lets you call any OpenAI-compatible server that exposes the legacy Chat Completions API.
 Here's how you can set it (you can customise the `api_base` url to point to another server):
 ```py
 import os